uptane/POUFs/README.md

 # Uptane Implementation Profiles

-This repository is the authoritative source for Uptane profile.
+This repository is the authoritative source for Uptane profiles.

 ## What is a Profile?

 A guiding principle of the Uptane framework is to give each implementer as much design flexibility as possible, acknowledging that Uptane needs to run on existing, often customized, software and hardware systems.
 For this reason, the framework does not specify data binding formats.
 Yet, this means Uptane can not guarantee Interoperability.
 To provide a way for two or more Uptane implementations to work together, the framework employs a mechanism called a profile.
 A profile precisely specifies the wireline format that any implementation using it must obey.
 Hence, implementations that use the same profile are able to interoperate.
 In particular, this can be important for ECU suppliers, so that they can have a detailed specification to work with.

 A profile contains all the information needed for a third party to design a compatible Uptane implementation.
-This includes the format and contents of all data transmitted on the wire.
+This includes the protocol and contents of all data transmitted on the wire as well as design choices that impact the functionality of the system.
 It functions like a layer placed over the existing Uptane specification, so certain requirements, such as filenames, file contents, and signatures, do not need to restated in the profile.
 The only restriction placed upon the creation of any profile is that it MUST NOT alter or violate anything defined in the Uptane specification.

 ## Adding profiles